-Perspective | 5 myths about poverty
+Perspective | Five myths about poverty

 A characteristic 2020 report from the conservative Heritage Foundation claims that America’s poor lead a pretty good life.
 After all, the report notes, many in poverty have air conditioning, a phone and a television, conveniences unheard of 100 years ago.
 As the authors write, “the majority of those defined as poor by the government do not experience material hardship.”
 Similarly, the organization Just Facts claims that “after accounting for all income, charity, and noncash welfare benefits like subsidized housing and Food Stamps — the poorest 20% of Americans consume more goods and services than the national averages for all people in most affluent countries.”

-Among the group of Western industrialized countries, the United States actually ranks dead last in terms of the extent and depth of its poverty according to data collected by the Organization for Economic Co-operation and Development.
+Among the group of Western industrialized countries, the United States actually has the deepest and most widespread poverty, according to data collected by the Organization for Economic Co-operation and Development.
 Life expectancy between the bottom and top of the income distribution is much wider in the United States than in other countries.
 And the chances of experiencing food insecurity, being victimized by a crime, exposed to environmental toxins or having unmet health care needs is far greater for America’s poor than those impoverished in all other high economy countries.

 Five myths is a weekly feature challenging everything you think you know.
 You can check out previous myths, read more from Outlook or follow our updates on Facebook and Twitter.